-When a Participant initially signs up for the program, their maximum subscription size will be based on either the last 12 months of their electricity consumption data or an estimate of the Participant's annual consumption.
-To size a subscription, the Project Manager may need certain information from the Participant in the form of utility bills, green button data, or information about their household size and consumption.
+When a Participant initially signs up for the program, their Program, its maximum subscription size will be based on either the last 12 months of their its electricity consumption data or an estimate of the Participant's annual consumption.
+To size a subscription, the Project Manager may need certain information from the Participant in the form of utilityUtility bills, green button data, or information about theirits household size and consumption.